How to make a living when you have multiple chemical sensitivity

 If you have the credentials of an architect, lawyer, engineer, physician, social worker or similar, your skills give you more flexibility.
 We know several people who support themselves working part time in their profession.

 Some meet clients in person.
-If a client is too toxic, it may be necessary to refer to a colleague.
+If a client is too toxic, it may be necessary to refer them to a colleague.

 Some meet clients exclusively via phone or computer.